exercism/julia/exercises/concept/fibonacci-iterator/.docs/instructions.md

  55
 ```

-## 4. Enable Julia to infer the type of the elements of the iterator
+## 4. Enable type inference

+It is more performant/efficient to help Julia infer the type of the iterator.
+Define the appropriate `eltype` method to allow for this.

 ```julia-repl
 julia> collect(Fiberator(10))